tommyrharper/algorand-midterm/README.md

 #### 4.1.2 Fairness

 Fairness in this context can be defines as a "blockchain with no systemic discrimination that is against the rules of the protocol".
 Algorand uses a Proof-of-Stake model, and attempts to chose random users based upon stake to produce blocks.
-By the time a block producer is “revealed”, the block is already produced.[4]
-Whilst not “against the rules of the protocol”, Algorand offers systemic discrimination as a feature, such as Role Based Asset Control (RBAC).[5]
+By the time a block producer is “revealed”, the block is already produced.
+Whilst not “against the rules of the protocol”, Algorand offers systemic discrimination as a feature, such as Role Based Asset Control (RBAC).

 #### 4.1.3 Censorship-resistance

 Censorship-resistance can be defines in this context as "no individual actor or coalition can prevent the access of 	    	   another to the system".

 Algorand offers censorship as part of its core technology offerings.
-While censorship-resistance is possible assuming that at least 2/3 of the nodes in the network are honest , it can be considered a bold assumption due to the fact the majority of the 		 $ALGO tokens were pre-mined and distributed to the centralised group Algorand, and continues to be distributed to that same group through a distribution schedule).[6]
+While censorship-resistance is possible assuming that at least 2/3 of the nodes in the network are honest , it can be considered a bold assumption due to the fact the majority of the 		 $ALGO tokens were pre-mined and distributed to the centralised group Algorand, and continues to be distributed to that same group through a distribution schedule).

 #### 4.1.4 Safety